Robert Henry Prowse

-Robert Henry Prowse (1828 - 1904) was a merchant and political figure in Newfoundland.
-He represented Burgeo-LaPoile in the Newfoundland and Labrador House of Assembly from 1855 to 1859.
+Robert Henry Prowse (April 19, 1828 – December 28, 1904) was a merchant and politician in Newfoundland.
+As a Conservative supporter of Hugh Hoyles, he was the first elected representative of Burgeo-LaPoile in the Newfoundland House of Assembly, serving from 1855 to 1859.

+Business career and politics

-He was born in Port de Grave, the son of Robert Prowse and Jane Woodley, and was educated at Acadia College and the University of Edinburgh.
-Prowse married Jean McLea.
-He served as consul for Germany in Newfoundland.
+Prowse was born in Port de Grave, the son of Robert Prowse and Jane (née Woodley).
+He was educated at Acadia College and the University of Edinburgh.
+Upon his return home, he became a partner in his father's firm and married Jeanie McLea.

+When the Newfoundland Colony gained responsible government in 1855, Prowse served in the House of Assembly for one term as the first representative for the district of Burgeo-La Poile.
+Following his tenure in the assembly, he served as consul for Germany in Newfoundland.
 He was also a director for the St. John's Gas Light Company and president of the Chamber of Commerce.

-His brother Daniel Woodley also served in the Newfoundland assembly.
+His brother Daniel Woodley was a prominent Newfoundland historian who later succeeded him as the representative for Burgeo-La Poile in the Newfoundland assembly.